 The conference will consider accreditation of up to 2 qualified reporters per media organization (not per outlet, in the case of organizations that control numerous outlets).
 A maximum of 2 additional passes per outlet may be made available to crews supporting registered journalists filing video or audio reports, if space permits.
 Crew passes allow access only to the conference venue, media center, and press conferences and do not provide access to conference sessions.

-Any publication, supplement, or electronic product devoted exclusively to the coverage of the conference (eg, meeting highlights, online conference proceedings or reporting, newsletters, and audio conferences) that is distributed nationally or internationally must have the prior written approval of the Conference Secretariat.
+Any publication, supplement, or electronic product devoted exclusively to the coverage of the conference (eg, meeting highlights, online conference proceedings or reporting, newsletters, and audio conferences) that is distributed nationally or internationally must have the prior written approval of the Conference Organizer.

-No materials of any type may be distributed at the conference without the prior consent of the Conference Secretariat.
-Please visit the office of the Conference Secretariat at the conference site to request approval of any materials you wish to make available to conference attendees.
+No materials of any type may be distributed at the conference without the prior consent of the Conference Organizer.
+Please visit the office of the Conference Organizer at the conference site to request approval of any materials you wish to make available to conference attendees.
 Approved materials may only be made available at the designated location.

 To be accredited, journalists should submit the following:

 - Name, complete contact information (office and mobile phone numbers and email address), and the name of the media outlet they will be representing

 - Proof of employment by the media outlet (eg, a copy of the publication's masthead with the reporter's name listed) or a letter of assignment from the editor, producer, or news director of the outlet if the reporter is freelance